kc0dmf/callsign-trainer/README.md

 Ham radio callsign trainer.

+## How to Install
+$ pip3 install simpleaudio
+TODO: How to install python environment?

-How To Run:
+## How To Run:
-* (activate the python environment; this might have been erased)
+$ (activate the python environment; this might have been erased)
-* cd ./src/main/python
+$ cd ./src/main/python
-* python3 callsign.py
+$ python3 callsign.py

 To create a python environment:
 $ python -m venv [directory]